Sanjay-2k-5/Sanjay-2k-5/README.md

 <h1 align="center">👋 Hi, I’m @Sanjay-2k-5</h1>

-- 👀 I’m interested in Building applications, exploring new technologies, and solving real-world problems with programming,
+- 👀 I’m interested in Building applications, exploring new technologies, and solving real-world problems with programming
 - 🌱 I’m currently learning **DSA**
 - 💞️ I’m looking to collaborate on Projects related to web applications, automation, and innovative software solutions.
 - 📫 How to reach me **Sanjayofficial2k@gmail.com**